 That’s it for this guide on how to calculate your Saturn return.
 You now know how to determine exactly when your Saturn return will start, when it will peak, and then eventually when it will end.
 Now the only trick is to figure out how to successfully navigate your way through it.
 For that I would recommend reading through some of the other stories on this blog, and learning from the mistakes as well as the successes of others.

-Update: Video Tutorial on Calculating the Saturn Return
+Video Tutorial on Calculating the Saturn Return

-I made a video which summarizes some of the same points in this post, for those who learn better from audio/visual presentations rather than reading.
+After I wrote this article I made a video which summarizes some of the same points in this post, for those who learn better from audio/visual presentations rather than reading.
 Here it is: